It’s the first day of 2020. I decided to start this year with a bang of new year’s energy.

 Today’s Afternoon milonga Cheek to Cheek and the site of Day 3 of Sasha’s 2020 Challenge 31 Days of Asking Men to Dance.
 Go to Sasha’s blog to see how it’s going inviting men to dance at sashacagen.com #tango #women #men #gender #genero #codes #breakingcodes #feminism #dancing #fun

-The last time I went to Cheek to Cheek a few months ago there was poca gente (very few people) and they were all ridiculously high-level dancers.
-I danced with the organizer and I feared that it was a pity tanda because I had been sitting there in planchar mode for over an hour.
+The last time I went to Cheek to Cheek a few months ago there was poca gente (very few people) and they were all ridiculously high-level.
+I danced with the organizer, which I feared was a pity tanda because I had been sitting for over an hour.
+I was plancharing.
 Planchar is the Argentine verb meaning “to iron.”
-In tango language, to planchar means sitting for hours, frustrated, not dancing.
+In tango language, to planchar means sitting for hours, not dancing.

 The other was a wonderful dancer that I went on a date with once.
-We didn’t wind up dating.
 It can be kind of awkward to see someone that you don’t wind up dating at the milonga.
 This time because I had my Challenge fueling me I forced myself to creep up behind him and tap him lightly on the shoulder.
 He turned his head around and said, “Quer bailar?” with a friendly smile.
 We danced a magical tanda.
 I missed dancing with him.
 We dance together so well.

 I am quite pleased with the experiment so far.
-I am feeling less shy and more outgoing in general.

-Day Four: January 4, 2020
+Day 4: January 4, 2020

 Practica: La Maria, an afternoon practica

 I was glad about the first “no” because I didn’t want men to be saying yes to me out of obligation or pity.
-His no proved that a man could say no. Of course I knew that was true because I had gotten “no” many times in the past!
+His no proved that a man could say no. The Challenge is now real.
+Of course I had gotten “no” many times in the past!
 I wasn’t surprised because this guy seemed to be one of the high-level dancers who barely danced at all–he only dances with a chosen few.

 I’m dancing better because I am dancing more.
 On average I have been dancing 7-10 tandas since I started this Challenge, compared to the 2-3 tandas per milonga I was dancing before.
 Going out with the intention of asking men to dance has definitely generated far more tandas.
-It’s also made me feel more in control of my destiny.
-I am more concerned with identifying men I want to dance with and scheming about how I will ask them rather than sitting in a chair, eyeing men, fruitfully or not, which had gotten awfully boring and depressing after a while.
+It’s also made me feel more in control of my afternoon or night.
+I identify men I want to dance with and scheme about how I will ask them rather than sitting in a chair, eyeing men, fruitfully or not.

 Happily though I had four yesses, plus the three men who invited me without any work on my part.